clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Defining those variables is optional.
 The same pieces of information can be passed to `ciao-cli`_ through the various command line options.
-The command line options will take precedence over the Ciao environment variables and override them:
+The command line options will take precedence over the ciao environment variables and override them:

 * ``CIAO_CONTROLLER`` can be defined by the ``--controller`` option